Naughty Girl (Holly Valance song)

-"Naughty Girl" is a song performed by Australian recording artist Holly Valance for her debut album Footprints (2002).
+"Naughty Girl" is a song performed by Australian singer Holly Valance for her debut studio album, Footprints (2002).
 The song was released as the album's third and final single on 9 December 2002.
 It was written by Grant Black, Cozi Costi, Deborah Ffrench and Brio Taliaferro and produced by Phil Thornalley.
+The song reached number three in Australia and became a top-20 hit in Spain and the United Kingdom.

+Commercial performance

 "Naughty Girl" debuted at number three on the Australian Singles Chart in the issue dated 20 January 2003, being the highest debut on the singles chart for that week.
 It became the third consecutive single from Footprints to reach the top 10 in Australia.
 The single eventually spent 11 weeks in the top 50 and 18 weeks in the top 100, leaving the chart in the issue dated 26 May 2003.
 It became the 16th-highest-selling single in Australia for 2003 and was awarded a gold certification on its third week on the chart for shipments in excess of 35,000 copies.